Skip to main content

 SOURCES: Texas Workforce Commission; authors’ calculations.

-Education is the third-largest cluster with more than 38,000 jobs.
-The sector is fueled by the 12 school districts and private and charter schools, UTEP, El Paso Community College and Texas Tech University Health Sciences Center.
-Although the sector is one of the area’s largest, employment has changed little since 2010.
+Business services and education are the third- and fourth-largest clusters with over 38,000 jobs.
+The education sector is fueled by the 12 school districts, private and charter schools, UTEP, El Paso Community College and the Texas Tech Health Sciences Center.
+Although the sector is one of the area’s largest, employment fell 3.2 percent between 2016 and 2023.
+Employment in the business services sector, though less concentrated in El Paso than in the U.S., rose 11.8 percent between 2016 and 2023.
+Large employers in the sector include T&T Staff Management, a staffing services firm, which employs 7,800 people.

-Government (excluding public sector health care and education employment) accounts for 8 percent of workers.
-Fort Bliss is the largest employer in the metro area and, according to the Texas Comptroller of Public Accounts, contributed $23.1 billion to the Texas economy in 2017.[4]
-The Department of Homeland Security’s Customs and Border Protection agency, the city of El Paso and El Paso County, which together employ over 10,700 workers, are also among top government employers.[5]
+Government (excluding public sector health care, education, social assistance and aerospace employment) accounts for 4.5 percent of workers.
+Fort Bliss is the largest employer in the metro area and, according to the Texas Comptroller of Public Accounts, contributed $27.9 billion to the Texas economy in 2023.[5]
+The city of El Paso and federal Customs and Border Patrol are also major employers in the metro area.

-El Paso is a historically important gateway from both Mexico and the Southwest to the rest of Texas.
-Border crossings, trade with Mexico and the Interstate 10 corridor through El Paso make transportation and logistics an important sector.
-About 22.1 million personal-vehicle passengers, 7 million pedestrians and more than 530,000 loaded containers crossed the border in 2017.[6]
-Additionally, cross-border manufacturing through the maquiladora industry stimulates employment in transportation.[7]
-A 10 percent increase in maquiladora output has been shown to increase El Paso’s transportation employment 5.3 percent.[8]
+El Paso is a historically important gateway from Mexico and the Southwest to the rest of Texas.
+Border crossings, trade with Mexico and the Interstate 10 corridor through El Paso make transportation and logistics an important cluster.
+About 25.3 million passenger vehicles, 6.3 million pedestrians and more than 800,000 loaded containers crossed the border in the El Paso customs district in 2023.[6]
+Additionally, cross-border manufacturing through the maquiladora industry stimulates employment in transportation and other support services.[7]
+Historically, a 10 percent increase in maquiladora output has been shown to increase El Paso’s transportation employment 5.3 percent.[8]

-The dominant sectors do not pay as well as their less-concentrated counterparts, partly because of the type of industries most represented in El Paso (Table 4.1).
-Retail and food services generally employ a large number of part-time workers, driving down overall average earnings, and even full-time employees in these industries are paid low wages.
-However, inflation-adjusted wages have increased much faster than overall wages in some high-concentration industries.
-While average wages have grown about 1.0 percent since 2010, wages rose 8.0 percent in construction, 3.3 percent in retail and 2.0 percent in government.
-Still, wages in El Paso remain below the national average for each cluster, though cost-of-living differences compensate for some of the disparity.
+The dominant clusters do not pay as well as their less-concentrated counterparts, partly because of the type of clusters most represented in El Paso (Table 4.1).
+Retail and food services generally employ a large number of part-time workers, driving down overall average earnings, and even full-time employees in these clusters are paid low wages.

 Cluster El Paso U.S.

-NOTES: Clusters are listed in order of location quotient (LQ); clusters shown are those with LQs greater than 1.
-Earnings are in 2017 dollars.
+NOTES: Clusters are listed in order of location quotient (LQ); clusters shown are those with LQs greater than 1 in 2023.
+Earnings are in 2023 dollars.

 SOURCES: Texas Workforce Commission; Bureau of Labor Statistics; authors' calculations.